ferfeitosa/ferfeitosa.github.io/README.md

 <link rel="stylesheet" type="text/css" href="/css/main.css">

 Welcome to my website.
-I am a Ph.D. candidate in Political Science at the University of Montreal and will be in the job market in September 2021.
+I am a Ph.D. candidate in Political Science at the University of Montreal.

-My research focuses on what explains electoral turnout, with a focus on attitudinal factors.
+My research focuses on why citizens vote, with a focus on civic duty.

-In my doctoral dissertation, I explore a key turnout determinant; civic duty.
-Specifically, (1) what it means to feel a civic duty to vote, (2) where such belief comes from, and (3) what effect civic duty has on voting.
+In my doctoral dissertation, I first explore how stable is civic duty, a key turnout determinant.
+I then examine the role of three factors: (1) civic education, (2) compulsory voting, and (3) corruption.
+I find evidence that civic duty constitutes a long-term, stable motivation to vote.
+In this sense, civic education and compulsory voting, an institutional factor, exert an influence on citizens' belief in the duty to vote.
+By contrast, corruption, a short-term contextual factor, plays no role in that respect.

 My work has been published in the International Journal of Public Opinion Research, Election Law Journal, Political Behavior, and Party Politics.